Nonparametric IPSS: Fast, flexible feature selection with false discovery control: Methods

-\cref{alg:ipss} outlines IPSS for thresholding.
-The main steps are as follows: First, features are preselected according to the procedure described in \cref{sec:preselection}.
+\cref{alg:ipss} outlines IPSS for feature importances.
+The main steps are as follows: First, features are preselected according to the procedure described in \cref{sup_sec:preselection}.
 This is a common preliminary step in many feature selection algorithms.
 Next, importance scores are evaluated for the preselected features using random, disjoint halves of the data.
 This process is repeated $B$ times, yielding $2B$ importance scores for each feature.
 We then construct a grid of $\lambda$ values.
 The largest, $\lmax$, is the maximum importance score across all features and all $2B$ sets of scores (hence, $\hat{S}_{\lmax} = \varnothing$).
-Next, starting from $\lmin=\lmax$, we decrease $\lmin$ one step at a time, usually on a log scale, iteratively updating the integral $\mathcal{I}([\lmin,\lmax])$ at each step in the form of a Riemann sum approximation until $\mathcal{I}([\lmin,\lmax])$ surpasses the cutoff $C=0.05$.
+Next, starting from $\lmin=\lmax$, decrease $\lmin$ one step at a time, usually on a log scale, iteratively updating the integral $\mathcal{I}([\lmin,\lmax])$ at each step in the form of a Riemann sum approximation until $\mathcal{I}([\lmin,\lmax])$ surpasses a cutoff $C$.
 Once $C$ is surpassed, the $\mathtt{while}$ loop stops and the feature-specific selection probabilities and integrals are evaluated.
-The algorithm outputs the efp scores for each feature.
-Given a target E(FP), $t$, the set of selected features is $\hat{S}(t) = \{j : \efp_{Z_{1:n}}(j) \leq t\}$.
+The algorithm outputs efp scores for each feature, which are used to control E(FP), FDR, and compute $q$-values, as described in \cref{sec:efp_scores}.